 Day 1: Embark on your Finger Lakes weekend getaway!

 Even though we didn’t leave our home base in the Philadelphia area until mid-morning and took a leisurely lunch stop, we still arrived by mid-afternoon.
-It was a pretty drive, and this country girl was excited to see the city and suburbs fall away and finally be surrounded by greenery, hills, small towns, and farms again.
+It was a pretty drive, and this country girl was excited to see the city and suburbs fall away and to finally be surrounded by greenery, hills, small towns, and farms again.

 Our home for the weekend was a fabulous Airbnb along Keuka Lake, which, unlike its fellow finger-like lakes, splits into two branches about halfway up its length.
 It’s a quieter lake, with a smaller tourist focus than its larger and more well-known neighbors Seneca and Cayuga.
 Even so, we had a wine trail practically at our doorstep and the fun shops and restaurants of Hammondsport a short drive away at the southern end of the lake.
 It was perfect.